ibm-cloud-docs/CDN/hotlink-protection-behavior.md

    * **Valid**: `http*www.example.com`
    * **Invalid**: `http://www.example.com`

-* `protectionType`: specifies to allow or deny access to content when an HTTP request has a Referer Header value matching one the of the terms in `refererValues`.
+* `protectionType`: specifies to allow or deny access to content when an HTTP request has a Referer Header value matching one of the terms in `refererValues`.
 The opposite occurs when there is no match.
   * Possible value for protectionType:
     * `ALLOW`
     * `DENY`